iter-tools/iter-tools/src/impls/$peekerate/README.async.md

 See [peekerate](#peekerate)

-Note: Returns a promise of a peekerator, which is necessary for the first item to be fetched.
+Note: Returns a promise of a peekerator, which is necessary for the first value to be fetched.

 ```js
 const peekerator = await asyncPeekerate([1, 2, 3]);